 Well, maybe.
 We don’t have any word from Martha herself on the subject, but according to Mount Vernon’s website, secondary sources say she named a male cat at Washington’s Morristown, New Jersey, headquarters after Hamilton, as “a way of teasing him, for his roving eye and romantic escapades, in other words, for acting the part of a tomcat.”

-I’m just sayin’, if you really loved me, you would share him.
+Eliza Laughin’ at my sister, cuz she wants to form a harem.
+Angelica I’m just sayin’, if you really loved me, you would share him.
+Eliza Ha!

 Angelica and Hamilton met in 1780, three years after Angelica had married Church—but they were apparently flirtatious.
 As Chernow writes, "the attraction between Hamilton and Angelica was so potent and obvious that many people assumed they were lovers.
 At the very least, theirs was a friendship of unusual ardor, and it seems plausible that Hamilton would have proposed to Angelica, not Eliza, if the older sister had been available.
 Angelica was more Hamilton’s counterpart than Eliza."